satellitecomponent/Neurite/README.md

 - The LLM’s responses format themselves into notes and connections within the fractal mind map, leading to an emergent graph structure that represents the AI’s memory.
 - Breaking up the AI's output into a chain of thought reasoning is one of a number of methods that correlate to improved Ai response.
 - Mind mapping combined with a fractal interface goes beyond chain of thought reasoning to produce a fractal web of thought.
-- A Zettelkasten parsing method combined with vector embedding search allows for arbitrary time-distance memory.
+- Our Zettelkasten parsing method combined with vector embedding search allows for arbitrary time-distance memory.
 (Long term memory for conversation with Ai)
-- The Mandelbrot set acts as the terrain for your mind-map to grow into an interconnected tapestry.
+- The Mandelbrot set acts as the terrain for your mind-map to grow into an interconnected tapestry of multimedia.

 Neurite currently enables the following Ai capabilities.